brownpau/MirrorDimly/README.md

-# MirrorDimly
+# MirrorDimly Theme for Limechat
-Limechat Theme, dark and understated with alternating lines
+Custom Limechat Theme, dark and understated with alternating lines.

 ## How To Install
 1. Copy `MirrorDimly.css` and `MirrorDimly.yaml` to `~/Library/Application Support/Limechat/Themes`